ch4rl3x/settings/README.md

 <a href="https://www.codefactor.io/repository/github/ch4rl3x/settings"><img src="https://www.codefactor.io/repository/github/ch4rl3x/settings/badge" alt="CodeFactor" /></a>
 <a href="https://repo1.maven.org/maven2/de/charlex/settings/settings-sharedpreferences/"><img src="https://img.shields.io/maven-central/v/de.charlex.settings/settings-sharedpreferences" alt="Maven Central" /></a>

-Settings is an simple wrapper with type safety for SharedPreferences and <s>Datastore</s>.
+Settings is a simple wrapper with type safety for SharedPreferences and <s>Datastore</s>.
 By using it, you will no longer need to use Strings as keys.
 Instead, each Preference is represented by an object.

 > :warning: Settings Datastore will now be published from  \
 > [https://github.com/ch4rl3x/settings-multiplatform](https://github.com/ch4rl3x/settings-multiplatform)